argilla-io/argilla/argilla/docs/getting_started/how-to-configure-argilla-on-huggingface.md

 ## How to configure and disable OAuth access
 By default, Argilla Spaces are configured with Hugging Face OAuth, in the following way:

-- Any Hugging Face user that can see your Space, can use the Sign in button, join as an `annotator`, and have contribute to the datasets available under the `argilla` workspace.
+- Any Hugging Face user that can see your Space, can use the Sign in button, join as an `annotator`, and contribute to the datasets available under the `argilla` workspace.
 This workspace is created during the deployment process.
 - These users can only explore and annotate datasets in the `argilla` workspace but can't perform any critical operation like create, delete, update, or configure datasets.
 By default, any other workspace you create, won't be visible to these users.

 To restrict access or change the default behaviour, there's two options: